 There are numerous ferry crossings operating from Morocco to Spain.
 Ferries currently connect 4 ports in Morocco with 6 ports in Spain.

-There are a combined number of 59 ferry crossings each day across a selection of 8 Ferry Routes which are operated by 8 ferry companies including Balearia, Trasmediterranea, FRS, Naviera Armas, Grandi Navi Veloci, Grimaldi Lines, Inter Shipping & AML with the shortest crossing taking around 59 minutes (Tangier to Tarifa).
+There are a combined number of 58 ferry crossings each day across a selection of 9 Ferry Routes which are operated by 8 ferry companies including Balearia, Trasmediterranea, FRS, Naviera Armas, Grandi Navi Veloci, Grimaldi Lines, Inter Shipping & AML with the shortest crossing taking around 30 minutes (Tangier Med to Algeciras).

 This is a general summary of the services on offer between Morocco and Spain, for live information select from our Fare Search.